Sampling bias: What is it and why does it matter?

 Sampling bias in probability samples

-In probability sampling, every member of the population has a chance of being selected.
+In probability sampling, every member of the population has a known chance of being selected.
 For instance, you can use a random number generator to select a simple random sample from your population.

 Although this procedure reduces the risk of sampling bias, it may not eliminate it.
 If your sampling frame – the actual list of individuals that the sample is drawn from – does not match the population, this can result in a biased sample.